karunakaruna/devkit-samples/README.md

     DevkitSamples\DotPropsSample\bin\Release\net8.0\osx-x64\publish\DotPropsSample (untested)

     "On the Mac, you'll need to make it executable using the command chmod +x DotPropsSample before running it"

+Issues:

+​	Both versions have trouble updating all devices consistently.

+​	Vibration seems to introduce extra frame-dropping.